 Copa Airlines’ model is quite simple – because their flights are almost always less than 8 hours, they don’t offer lie-flat seats.
-But, as most of the travel I book is heavily discounted, based on deals that I find, I’m always riding in economy, so this isn’t an issue.

 I would rank Copa Airlines economy well above Delta, American, United, and even Alaska for a few reasons, the main one being that every flight originating from the U.S. has a dedicated TV screen, with entertainment you can access for free, and a working USB port to charge your phone.
 This might not sound like a lot, but I’ve found that a lot of my long-haul flights on United, American, and Alaska (haven’t taken many on Delta recently) often come without in-seat entertainment and often have plugs that don’t work.
 With Copa Airlines, I am always sure I’ll be entertained and leave the flight with a fully charged phone.